Exploring this ancient Croatian wonder through the camera’s eye

 Dubrovnik’s stunning beauty draws you in, and Dubrovnik’s painful history, complexness, and contrarieties make you pause.
 The war memories are still raw, and the scars are still healing in the stone and its residents’ eyes.
 The strength of these brave and resilient people leaves you in awe.
 You sense the weight from the past but also undeniably see their incredible faith in God and hope for the future.

 Croatia was a country we never expected to adore so much.
-If you are lucky enough to visit this incredible country and get to know its lovely people, make sure to plan a visit to the Dubrovnik Wall.
-Look beyond the obvious beauty of this enchanting city and open your heart to the poignant story the walls and people have to tell.
+If you are lucky enough to visit this incredible country and get to know its lovely people make sure to plan a visit to the Dubrovnik Wall.
+Make sure to look beyond the obvious beauty of this enchanting city and open your heart to the poignant story the walls and people have to tell.
 It will enhance your experience in ways you could never imagine and stay with you long after you leave.

 © 2024 Wanderers Compass All Rights Reserved